mtzngn/sorting-algorithms-visualizer/README.md

 ## SORTING ALGORITHMS VISUALIZER
 I wanted to learn more about algorithms and i realized visualization helped me to understand better.
-Than i decided to make this little project, enjoy it!
+Than i decided to make this project to learn more about algorithms.

+You can check it out from here [https://mtzngn.github.io/sorting-algorithms-visualizer/] If you want to run it locally;
+First install the dependencies by running the following command in project directory:
+### `npm install`
+Than you can styart the app with following command:
+### `npm start`

-### Algorithms Used
+### Information About Algorithms Used
 ***
 #### Bubble Sort
 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.